Mammography & Breast Imaging

 Your Mammography & Breast Imaging Team

-Count on OU Health Breast Health Network to connect you with highly regarded board-certified and fellowship-trained breast radiologists who apply their years of education, skill and experience to interpret your breast imaging results.
-Wherever you get your screening — at one of our Oklahoma City metro locations or through our mobile mammography units — count on your breast health team to give you accurate information and compassionate guidance to support your health.
+Count on OU Health breast health experts to connect you with highly regarded board-certified and fellowship-trained breast radiologists who apply their years of education, skill and experience to interpret your breast imaging results.
+Wherever you get your screening — at one of our four Oklahoma City metro locations or through our mobile mammography units and in Edmond — count on your breast health team to give you accurate information and compassionate guidance to support your health.

-Schedule a bone density test to check for osteoporosis when you schedule your annual mammogram at an OU Health Breast Health Network location near you.
+Schedule a bone density test to check for osteoporosis when you schedule your annual mammogram at an OU Health breast imaging clinic location near you.

 Locations Offering These Services View All